mil/userbound.com-gulp/src/interfaces/entries/2014-02-12-Markdown-Tree.md

 Markdown Tree is a small ruby script that serves a hierarchy of markdown files as a live styled site.
 This is good for browsing a folder of markdown files you maintain in the browser.

-I created Markdown Tree nfter as a college freshman, after I started taking my notes in plain markdown.
+I created Markdown Tree as a college freshman shortly after I started taking my notes in [plain text markdown](http://github.com/mil/School).
 At the time, I decided I needed a way to review my notes in a prettier format than within the terminal where I took down the notes.

 <div class='captioned-image'>